-A dual enrollment course will be identified on both the college and high school transcript in the standard format and will not be identified as dual enrollment.
-The dual enrollment course grade will be part of your permanent CMC transcript.
-Student withdrawal dates/policies will be consistent with the existing adopted policies of the College.
+Dual enrollment students receive credit for coursework completed in the same manner as a regularly enrolled student.
+Dual enrollment courses will be identified on both the college and high school transcript (if CMC transcript is provided to the high school) in the standard format and will not be identified as dual enrollment.
+The dual enrollment course grade will be part of the student's permanent CMC transcript.